markihab/Guess-game/README.md

 - How to interact with CSS properties.
 - User Math library
 - Convert the type of the variables.
-- Ternary Operator.
+- Use Ternary Operator insted of if condition.
-- Applying the Dry principal, thus writing more clean code.
+- Apply the Dry principal, thus writing more clean code.
+- Upload Project on Github using Gi.